We often hear the word poplin when talking about fabric... but do you know what lies behind this term?

 Women’s top in liberty lined with coordinated cotton poplin

-For which projects is cotton poplin used?
+For which projects do we use cotton poplin?

 Indeed, cotton poplin will be a great ally for sewing blouses and shirts (men’s and women’s) that combine good structure, a nice drape, and let your skin breathe.